siomp/quirck/README.md

 Von Neumann's idea to formulate quantum mechanics as an operator calculus in Hilbert space was undoubtedly one of the great innovations in modern mathematical physim

+3. When in great solitude remember of the friends that served you well, of the people you impacted and of the things you said.
+When in great solitude be you.